tomtom-international/nav-playground/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated\!
+Contributions are welcome, and they are greatly appreciated.
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: